-Pedro Freyre is the chair of Akerman's International Practice, a full-service team advising multinational and global corporations on a wide range of cross-border M&A, joint ventures, capital markets transactions, syndicated and secured lending, project finance, debt restructuring, as well as complex construction and other international disputes.
-Pedro is an internationally recognized authority on the U.S. Embargo on Cuba, and the evolving regulations enacted since the restoration of diplomatic relations between the United States and Cuba.
+Pedro Freyre is the chair of Akerman's International Practice, a full-service team advising multinational and global corporations on a wide range of cross-border M&A, joint ventures, capital markets transactions, syndicated and secured lending, project finance, debt restructuring, trade, compliance, as well as complex construction and other international disputes.
+Pedro is an internationally recognized authority on the U.S. Embargo on Cuba and the evolving regulations enacted since the restoration of diplomatic relations between the United States and Cuba.
+With his years of dedication to developing a Cuba-related practice at the firm, sources confirm that "[Pedro] is very knowledgeable of OFAC regulations and the Helms Burton Act."

 In addition, Pedro represents clients engaged in inbound foreign investment in the U.S. and outbound U.S. investment in Latin America.
 His work includes project construction and financing involving governmental and private entities in Latin America, Europe, and Africa, acquisitions and dispositions, environmental regulation, international transactions, cross-border due diligence, insurance regulation, and corporate representation.
 He regularly provides compliance counseling and training in connection with the Foreign Corrupt Practices Act (FCPA).